fayoh/dotfiles/README.md

 For example, `./install home` would first run the settings in `default.conf.yaml` and then `home.conf.yaml`

+This only installs the symlinks from the dotfiles repo.

 ## Organisation
 The base directory contains the basics, stuff I want no matter what environment I am in.